nodejs/node/tools/eslint/README.md

     * An existing formatter is removed.
     * Part of the public API is removed or changed in an incompatible way.

+According to our policy, any minor update may report more errors than the previous release (ex: from a bug fix).
+As such, we recommend using the tilde (`~`) in `package.json` e.g. `"eslint": "~3.1.0"` to guarantee the results of your builds.

 ## Frequently Asked Questions

 ### How is ESLint different from JSHint?